Stefan Kalipha

-Stefan Kalipha (born Stephen Siegfried Behrendt, 1940) is a Trinidad-born British actor who has been active since about 1970.
+Stefan Kalipha (born Stephen Siegfried Behrendt, 1940) is a retired Trinidad-born British actor who has been active since about 1970.
 He played Ramon, the Cigar Factory Foreman in the film Cuba (1979), Daoud in The Curse of King Tut's Tomb and Fat Larry in Babylon (both 1980).
 He also appeared as Hector González, a Cuban hitman, in the James Bond film For Your Eyes Only (1981).
-Kalipha's other film roles include Wali Dad in the The Crucifer of Blood (1991) and Buldeo in The Jungle Book (1994).
+Kalipha's other film roles include Wali Dad in The Crucifer of Blood (1991) and Buldeo in The Jungle Book (1994).

 His television roles include Quiller, episode: "Objective Caribbean" and Tales of the Unexpected, episode: "The Finger of Suspicion".

 Early life

 Stefan Kalipha was born Stephen Siegfried Behrendt in Trinidad in 1940 and spent his childhood in Port of Spain.
 He is of Indian, African, Portuguese, and German descent.
 He grew up with fellow creatives Horace Ové, his cousin, and Mustapha Matura, his best friend.
 Kalipha moved to England in 1959 and studied at East 15 Acting School.
 He took on his grandfather's name Kalipha.